When Lightning Strikes

 If caught in a rip current:

 Sea Bather’s Eruption more commonly known as sea lice is a condition that has been documented along Florida’s southern Atlantic coast since the 1900’s.
 At times the sea lice are absent for twenty years, but reappear when the ocean currents shift.
-Presently in 2010, the problem is diminishing but still present.
+The problem is diminishing but still present.
 Typically sea lice may occur from Mother’s Day thru Father’s Day.